 So what’s on offer for 2022?

-We will have a range of treks departing between early May and mid September, all in the Simpson Desert in the Northern Territory, and all departing from Alice Springs.
+We have a range of treks departing between early May and late August, all in the Simpson Desert in the Northern Territory, and all departing from Alice Springs.

 Join us on a Great Desert Walk in 2022